p-v-o-s/pvos-blog/co2/f/index.md

 Follow the same instructions to upload the 'data' folder to your Heltec via the ESP32.
 Note: before uploading, you must select the Heltec ESP32 Wifi LoRa (v2) board from the **Tools > Boards** menu, and the proper Port from the **Tools > Port** menu.

+## <a name="wifi"></a> Connecting Rev_F to WiFi

+After uploading the firmware as above, you can follow the instructions in the below video to connect your monitor to your WiFi locally:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/mWnoT4Bof1I" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## <a name="online"></a> Collecting data online

 The following steps are for collecting data via [Bayou-CO2]().
 Guides for getting data to Adafruit.io, Thingspeak, and other platforms forthcoming!

+Video tutorial for this section is here:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Qi7CdAqu774" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Or follow the instructions below.

 ### 1. Set up a Bayou-CO2 feed